obsidian-community/obsidian-hub/00 - Contribute to the Obsidian Hub/03 Contributor Notes/03.02 Design Decisions/Content Lists.md

 ### Decisions and conclusions

-- Sort on Alias, not Plugin ID
+- Sort by Alias, not Plugin ID
 - Avoid comment markers
 - Find sections based on headers - and maybe location files and folders
 - This is doable by GitHub action